by RICHARD WEBSTER

 Having conducted his own exhaustive computer analysis of the phone log in question Van Krieken believes he knows the reason for this.
 He claims that any thorough analysis points not to the guilt of those who have been accused but to their innocence.
 He believes that this finding was withheld by the prosecuting authorities in order to ensure that the defendants were convicted.

-When, as a result of Krieken’s investigations, the existence of the report was eventually acknowledged, the prosecuting magistrate João Guerra attempted to explain its absence from the trial by saying that it was ‘non-probative’ [não prova].
+When, as a result of Krieken’s investigations, the existence of the report was, the prosecuting magistrate João Guerra attempted to explain its absence from the trial by saying that it was ‘non-probative’ [não prova].
 Van Krieken rejects this, insisting that the rules of disclosure were broken and that the report should have been placed before the court precisely because it undermined the entire basis of the prosecution case.

 In short, he has come to the conclusion that the same kind of ‘noble cause corruption’ which took place in Britain in the Shieldfield case can be found at the heart of the Casa Pia trial.
 So intent had the prosecution become on securing the conviction of the defendants that at times they had been driven to ignore the very rules which were designed to ensure that trials are fair and that innocent people are not convicted.
 Speaking to me in English, Van Krieken says ‘If you commit crimes in the name of justice, that is the worst that can happen to us.’

 When I ask Van Krieken whether he believes that not only Carlos Cruz, but the other four defendants who were convicted with him are actually innocent, he does not hesitate.
 So far as the charges which are before the court are concerned, he says, there is no credible evidence to connect any of the five high-profile defendants with any of the alleged victims.
 In Van Krieken’s view the evidence suggests, in short, that the Casa Pia five are indeed innocent of all the allegations made against them during the trial.